-An employee reprimand is an official notice to an employee, either verbal or written, that his or her performance is failing to meet expectations in one or more aspects of their job.
-The employee reprimand is provided following the failure of informal supervisory coaching to help the employee improve the required performance.
+An employee reprimand is an official written method for documenting that you have warned an employee about a specific lack of performance or about an inappropriate action.
+The employee reprimand is provided following the failure of informal and formal supervisory coaching to help the employee improve the required performance.

 Purpose of the Employee Reprimand

-While most people want to do a good job, there is always the odd employee who continues to fail, despite the reprimands.
-Performance reviews and verbal and written reprimands will provide the documentation necessary for an organization to eventually fire an employee.
-If fair warning has been provided, the employer has the right and legal grounds (i.e., documentation) to take the necessary steps to terminate.
+Performance reviews and verbal and written reprimands will provide the documentation necessary for an organization to progress with disciplinary actions.
+If fair warning has been provided, the employer has the right and legal grounds to take the necessary steps to terminate an employee.

 Most medium-to-large size companies have an employee handbook that clearly outlines the reprimand and disciplinary action step policy.
 This handbook should always be made available to all employees.

 If you have a small business, you might consider drafting some written policies outlining appropriate workplace behavior and action that you might take if an employee is not performing adequately.
 Each employee should sign it acknowledging their understanding of your policy.

 Employees will generally not cause managers and leadership to pull out the employee handbook and point out violations.
 They will not normally intend to fail at the tasks they are given.
 However, there are employees who may need to be reminded that certain behaviors will not be tolerated.

 Reprimands can help employees recognize the seriousness of the manager.
 Occasionally, employees fail to understand the implications of feedback sessions and verbal warnings.
 It may be in how you are wording the corrections or the tone of voice you were using.
 Writing reinforces what you are trying to communicate, and if an employee cannot understand this, then there is more than a misunderstanding.